A place to live

 The Herning area offers are wide range of options for a place to live.
 House, terraced house, a flat or a room - in the city, the suburbs, smaller towns or in the country - every opportunity is there.

-Rents in Denmark vary widely, depending on the location, size, and general condition of the specific dwelling.
+Rent sizes in Denmark vary widely, depending on the location, size, and general condition of the specific dwelling.
 You can rent a room, a flat or a single-family house.

 In small towns and in the countryside, it is usually easy to find rented accommodation at a reasonable price, whereas in the capital of Copenhagen and in the second-largest city of Aarhus, affordable accommodation can be somewhat harder to find.